Benedictines: Organization

 Benedictine monasticism differs from other Christian religious orders in that as congregations sometimes with several houses, some of them in other countries, they are not bound into a unified religious order headed by a "Superior General".
 Each Benedictine congregation is autonomous and governed by an abbot or abbess.

 The autonomous houses are characterised by their chosen charism or specific dedication to a particular devotion.
 For example, In 1313 Bernardo Tolomei established the Order of Our Lady of Mount Olivet.
 The community adopted the Rule of Saint Benedict and received canonical approval in 1344.
 The Olivetans are part of the Benedictine Confederation.
 Other specialisms, such as Gregorian chant as at Solesmes in France, or Perpetual Adoration of the Holy Sacrament have been adopted by different houses, as at the Warsaw Convent, or the Adorers of the Sacred Heart of Montmartre at Tyburn Convent in London.
 Other houses have dedicated themselves to books, reading, writing and printing them as at Stanbrook Abbey in England.
 Others still are associated with the places where they were founded or their founders centuries ago, hence Cassinese, Subiaco, Camaldolese or Sylvestrines.

 All Benedictine houses became federated in the Benedictine Confederation brought into existence by Pope Leo XIII's Apostolic Brief "Summum semper" on 12 July 1893.
 Pope Leo also established the office of Abbot Primate as the abbot elected to represent this Confederation at the Vatican and to the world.
 The headquarters of the Benedictine Confederation and the Abbot Primate is the Primatial Abbey of Sant'Anselmo built by Pope Leo XIII in Rome.

 Other orders

 The Rule of Saint Benedict is also used by a number of religious orders that began as reforms of the Benedictine tradition such as the Cistercians and Trappists.
 These groups are separate congregations and not members of the Benedictine Confederation.

-Although most Benedictines are Roman Catholic, there are also other communities that follow the Rule of Saint Benedict.
+Although most Benedictines are Catholic, there are also other communities that follow the Rule of Saint Benedict.
 For example, of an estimated 2,400 celibate Anglican religious (1,080 men and 1,320 women) in the Anglican Communion as a whole, some have adopted the Rule of Benedict.
 Likewise, such communities can be found in the Eastern Orthodox Church, and the Lutheran Church.